jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

     This should be an instance of ``Aws\S3\S3Client``.

 ``$source``
     The source data being uploaded.
-This can be a path or URL to a (e.g., ``/path/to/file.jpg``), a resource handle (e.g., ``fopen('/path/to/file.jpg', 'r)``), or an instance of a :aws-php-class:`PSR-7 stream </class-Psr.Http.Message.StreamInterface.html>`
+This can be a path or URL (e.g., ``/path/to/file.jpg``), a resource handle (e.g., ``fopen('/path/to/file.jpg', 'r)``), or an instance of a :aws-php-class:`PSR-7 stream </class-Psr.Http.Message.StreamInterface.html>`.

 ``$config``
     An associative array of configuration options for the multipart upload.